Neathan/DynamicSerialization/README.md

 # DynamicSerialization
-A header-only library for serializing c++ data structures.
+A header-only library for dynamicly creating and serializing c++ data structures.

 Example Usage:
 ```c++